Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 # Credits<div id='id-credits'/>

 **Content**
-  * The code used to create the feed back form was taken from [w3schools](https://www.w3schools.com/howto/howto_css_contact_section.asp)
+  * The code used to create the feed back form was taken from [w3schools](https://www.w3schools.com/howto/howto_css_contact_section.asp) .
-  * For the two different font styles applied in this project I used [Google Fonts](https://fonts.google.com)
+  * For the two different font styles applied in this project I used [Google Fonts](https://fonts.google.com).
+  * Code was referenced from Dani Krossing's [YouTube channel](https://www.youtube.com/watch?v=kEf1xSwX5D8) when creating this website's Favicon.
-  * I used Am I Responsive web site for checking responsiveness on all Apple devices screen sizes [am i responsiveness](http://ami.responsivedesign.is/)
+  * I used Am I Responsive web site for checking responsiveness on all Apple devices screen sizes [am i responsiveness](http://ami.responsivedesign.is/).
-  * I used maps.ie to add a pin to my iframe of the business location [maps.ie](https://www.maps.ie/create-google-map/)
+  * I used maps.ie to add a pin to my iframe of the business location [maps.ie](https://www.maps.ie/create-google-map/).
-  * In designing my header, navigation bar and footer I referenced the [love running project](https://github.com/Code-Institute-Org/love-running-2.0)
+  * In designing my header, navigation bar and footer I referenced the [love running project](https://github.com/Code-Institute-Org/love-running-2.0).

 **Media**
-  * All images and background images used in the website were taken from [pexels](https://www.pexels.com/)
+  * All images and background images used in the website were taken from [pexels](https://www.pexels.com/).
-  * For icons in the footer I used [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)
+  * For icons in the footer I used [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2).
+  * The icon used for the websites favicon was created and downloaded from [Favicon Generator](https://favicon.io/favicon-generator/).

 # Acknowledgments<div id='id-acknowledgements'/>
    * My mentor for the useful feedback and direction and guidance he provided to me.